VEGA Technical Reference

 7.6 Raster operations

-is no source.
-For COPY and color expand the source is the moved or expanded
+expand, the source is the moved pixel or the expanded pixel.

 | Code | Name | Result |